PloneseWilson/LoL-TopMid-tracker/README.md

 # How to use
 1. open League of Legend, enter a rift game with Blue/Red side
-2. run the python program, enter your side
+2. run the python code.py, enter your side
 3. the screen capture should fit the default layout well, you can change settings referring to parameters.md
 4. press 0 on pop-out window to exit